codesorter2015/crossbrowserext/README.md

 # Page Action
 A page action selectively appears in the omnibox and can be toggled on or off for each tab.

-# Manifest File
-The very first thing we'll need to create is a manifest file named manifest.json.

-It is a metadata file in JSON format that contains properties like your extension's name, description, version number and so on.

-To learn more about the manifest, read the [Manifest File Format documentation](https://developer.chrome.com/extensions/manifest)

 # Load the extension
 * Visit chrome://extensions in your browser url